LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 ```

-> Save the program and execute the it to check the working of the telegram bot on telegram.
+> Save the program and execute it to check the working of the telegram bot on telegram.

-You can get the source code to make the Telegram bot from this Github Repository [Bot :robot:](https://github.com/LoginRadius/engineering-blog-samples/tree/master/TelegramBot).
-You can also make some changes to the code to make the bot do cool stuff such as Getting News, Articles or Movies recommendations.
+You can get the source code to make the Telegram bot from this Github Repository [Bot :robot:](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Telegram-Bot).
+You can also make some changes to the code to make the bot do cool stuff such as Getting News, Articles, or Movies recommendations.